rodrigoi/game-of-life-backbonejs/README.md

 	$ npm install
 	$ bower install
 	$ npm start

+	Now you can open your browser on http://localhost:1701

 That will load all the node dependencies for the mocha test runner, and all the bower dependencies for the web application.
+You can point your browser to [http://localhost:1701/](http://localhost:1701/)

 To run the tests, simply run:

 	$ npm test

-That will run the mocha command line runner using the mocha.opts file on the test folder.
+That will run the mocha command line runner using the mocha.opts file on the test folder and the binary on the local node_modules folder.

 You should see something like this: